Floods Explained: From River to Coastal Flooding and Beyond

 Hurricane Harvey was one of the most damaging hurricanes of the 21st century.
 Though we typically associate hurricanes with coastal flooding, Harvey produced severe pluvial flooding in Texas that generated roughly $125 billion in damages.

 Regardless of your geography, flood season never truly ends, as anywhere across the country at any time, your home or business could be struck by a dangerous storm.
-Whether it be from riverine, coastal or pluvial flooding, most properties will have some level of flood risk, making it all the more important to understand your flood risk exposure and secure your property now.
+Whether it be from riverine, coastal or pluvial flooding, nearly all properties will have some level of flood risk, making it all the more important to better understand your flood risk exposure and secure your property with flood insurance as soon as possible.